I officially accept my nomination for a Libester award!

 6.What in your life makes you feel alive and energized?

-Food!!! (ha ha) but more specifically... my work... my amazing friends and colleagues, kombucha, minimalism, dancing, singing, nature.
+Food!!! (ha ha) but more specifically... my work... my amazing friends and colleagues, kombucha, minimalism, dancing, singing and being in nature.
+I love the dry heat of the desert as much as I love the wet of the west coast.

 7.Who is is one of your mentors?
 What do you admire about them?

 Lisa Kilgour was my first official nutrition mentor, and even though we 'ended the contract' 2 years ago I still often feel that she supports me that way.
-I admire her science brain, her ability to relax, her perspective and her contagious excitement about all things natural.
+I admire her science-heavy brain, her ability to relax, her perspective on life and her contagious excitement about what we do.

 8. If you could write a letter to your 15-year-old self, what would you say?

-You're more fun than you think. stop caring what 'they' think so much. you're meant to be different - that whole "square peg in a round hole" thing?
-Don't worry, people will pay you for that one day. it's all happening for a reason. calm down. dance more. sing louder. speak up, don't bottle it in!
+You're more fun than you think.
+Stop caring what 'they' think so much.
+You're meant to be different - that whole "square peg in a round hole" thing?
+Don't worry, people will pay you for that one day.
+It's all good.
+It's all fun.
+Enjoy it.
+I's all happening for a reason.
+Calm down.
+Dance more.
+Sing louder.
+Speak up, don't bottle it in!

 9. What events, thoughts or emotions trigger your food-related behaviours?

 It used to be simply stress related.
-I am a very 'sensory sensitive' person so smelling certain foods really puts me in the space where I first had them, the same way a song can put you right back at 18 years old.
+I am a very 'sensory sensitive' person so smelling certain foods really puts me in the space where I first had them, the same way a song can put you right back at 18 years old driving free down main street.
 It's not a bad thing, in fact it's pretty cool.
+But I've had to curb that to learn to appreciate that memory, and not fill the emotional void (nostalgia) with food.

 10. What does ‘normal’ eating mean to you?

 It means we have freedom.
 We know whats good for us and we eat that most of the time, and we feel no guilt or other emotions for straying from that and enjoying LIFE with treats with people that make us happy.
 This is what some people call 'falling off the wagon' - I say there is no wagon to fall off of once we have enough education + want to nourish our body.
-We just go back to what feels right and good after our fun.
+We just go back to what feels right and good after our fun and appreciation of it.
 Simple.

 11. What words do you wish someone would say to you right now?
 How can you give that to yourself?